UTCNCSSoftwareDesignTudor2018/sd-project-2018-turcu-lucian-andrei/README.md

 # Frameworks: Spring Boot
 # Maven
-# Unit tests - TODO
+# Unit tests - for login and makeAppointment
 # Input validation
     Done by the Android UI and the checks in the client and server implementations.